 Considering both sides then, as emerging teachers it is critical for us to acknowledge the advantages and disadvantages of each of these teaching styles.
 Many say that for younger children, because learning is still much about the whole child and personal development rather than an academic focus, the concept of soft individualism is better to bring to the classroom.
 As children grow older and the academic work becomes more challenging and a greater focus, the concept of hard individualism is more appropriate so that students can learn how to grow from criticism and discipline.
 But in all, every teacher is unique and brings a different personality to the classroom.
 There is not one right or wrong method, the answer lies in what is most appropriate based on the teacher’s beliefs about what is best for his or her students and what style will bring out the best achievement and potential based on each child’s individual style of learning.

-*Griffin Monahan is a sophomore at Boston University School of Education studying social studies education.
+*Alisha Parikh is a first year student at Boston University School of Education studying early childhood education.